chocolatey/choco-wiki/QuickDeployment/QuickDeploymentDesktopReadme.md

 To finish setting up QDE (Quick Deployment Environment), you'll need to work through this document and run the different commands you find here.
 Please note that nearly _all_ the commands need to be run from an administrative context.

-If you run into any issues as you set up your QDE and clients, please reach out to support at support@chocolatey.io and folks can set up a session to work with you on this.
+If you run into any issues as you set up your QDE and clients, please reach out to support at [REDACTED] and folks can set up a session to work with you on this.

 ## Create a license package